 Beenverified, Inc. v.
 Domain Administrator / Fundacion Privacy Services LTD, FA1902001831258 (Forum March 20, 2019) (<benverified.com>.
 Default.

-Illustrates the characteristics of a strong mark composed of dictionary words, when the combination is surprising, that is when they would not be expected together.
+Illustrates the characteristics of a strong mark composed of dictionary words, when the combination is surprising or inventive, that the words would not be expected to be combined.
 The typosquatting by omitting “e.” makes no difference.
 The combination of words without the typosquatting is surprising; omitting an “e” does not creat a distinctive new word.
 Differs from the illustration below with “daily”, “mail”, and “news.”
 “Daily Mail” is not surprising but it is a well-known, even famous combination in its niche, but adding “News” supports an inference of abusive registration, that it was registered and is being used to invoke a famous brand thereby taking advantage of its magnetism.

 Assa Abloy Entrance Systems AB v.
 Murat Kara, D2019-0122 (WIPO March 5, 2019) (<mockdoor.com>)